Design, build, and code in a fast, highly integrated environment.

 FLL teams meet weekly (Tuesday or Fridays) beginning in August.
 Competitions are typically held between December and February.
 The FLL competition is made up of four primary components: core values, innovation project, robot design and robot game.

-FLL teams are made up of students in 5th through 8th grade.
-In addition to building and block coding a Lego robot, students learn core values, research and present a solution to a real-world problem.
-Teams learn how to professionally present themselves and their ideas before a panel of judges as well as industry experts.
+FLL teams are made up of students in 4th through 8th grade.
+In addition to building and coding a Lego robot, students learn core values, research skills and present a solution to a real-world problem.
+Teams learn how to professionally present themselves and their ideas before a panel of judges, as well as industry experts.
 CDR currently runs five teams at the FLL level.
 Teams are limited in the number of students to allow each student to participate and learn to their fullest capacity.

 Core Values

-First Lego League students each year dive into the core values set by First Inspires.
-At CDR we believe these core values are central to all aspects of our organization.
-FLL students each year think deeply on what these values mean and present their take to a panel of judges at competitions.
+FLL students dive into the core values set by FIRST.
+At CDR, we believe these core values are central to all aspects of our organization.
+These core values are the backbone of all we do in FIRST.

 Innovation Project